Sunderland, Ontario: Events

 Sunderland hosts the annual Maple Syrup Festival at the beginning of April each year.
-The town also hosts the annual Sunderland Agricultural Fall Fair in September of each year.
+The town also hosts the annual Sunderland Fall Fair in September of each year.
 This fair has been held annually since the 1850s and is the longest continuously running fair in Ontario.
 As well, Sunderland hosts Orange Parades with the Orange Order, usually during the month of July.

 Service clubs

 Sunderland has been home to a local Lions Club since 1955.
 As of 2011 the club has approximately 60 members which puts it amongst the largest in its Lions International District known as A-16.
-The club runs various fundraisers throughout the year such as a Car Draw and Beach Volleyball tournament as well as annually hosting a Blue Rodeo concert.
+The club runs various fundraisers throughout the year such as a car draw and beach volleyball tournament as well as annually hosting a Blue Rodeo concert.
 All profits from these events are put back into service projects and used for the purpose of community betterment.
-One of the club's largest service projects is the annual Sunderland Lions Music Festival which is held over 3 weeks, beginning in mid-April.
+One of the club's largest service projects is the annual Sunderland Lions Music Festival which is held over three weeks, beginning in mid-April.